HawaiianSpork/GMailGrouponCleaner/README.md

 ## Building/Installing

-Code is built with gradle and just depends on jsvc.
+To build and install the code on a Mac run:

+    brew install jsvc
     brew install gradle
     brew install maven
     gradle install